srware/Retail_Workshop/Content/media_sdk_decode_linux.md

 - Note the **execution time**, which should now be significantly improved,  before continuing.

 ## HEVC 4K 10-bit
 "What about the latest 4K 10-bit HEVC video streams" I hear you ask?
-Support for both decode and encode of such streams was introduced with 7th Gen Intel(R) Core(TM) Processors and the Intel(R) Media SDK has full support for both.
+Support for both decode and encode of such streams was introduced with 7th Gen Intel® Core™ Processors and the Intel® Media SDK has full support for both.
 We will now make the small code modifications necessary to decode a sample 4K 10-bit HEVC stream.

  - Firstly we need to update our input source to the 4K 10-bit HEVC sample.
 This sample has an average bitrate of over 40Mbps, similar to that of a 4K Ultra HD Blu-ray.
 ``` cpp